In This Article

-There are several reasons why veterans tend to have a higher risk for alcohol abuse and addiction.
+There are several reasons why veterans tend to have a higher risk for alcohol problems and drug dependence.

 For some, alcohol is a way to cope with PTSD and other mental health disorders they developed due to their time in the military.
 Veterans who experienced combat also tend to binge drink with more frequency.
 Binge drinking is consuming four or five drinks or more within just a few hours.
 This often leads to alcohol addiction.
 Approximately 20 percent of veterans who have PTSD also struggle with substance use disorder (SUD).

 PTSD is one of the most common mental health issues that veterans face.
 It is a condition that occurs after a terrifying event.
-People with PTSD experience flashbacks, nightmares, and severe anxiety.
+Symptoms of PTSD include flashbacks, nightmares, and severe anxiety.
 They also have uncontrollable thoughts about the event.
 It is possible to experience something traumatic without developing PTSD, but if a person has trouble coping for months or years after the event, a diagnosis of PTSD is likely.

 Research shows there is a relationship between mental health issues, especially PTSD, and alcohol use.
 Either issue can arise first and increase a person’s risk for subsequent disorders.
 For example, someone who develops PTSD has a higher risk of alcohol misuse before and after PTSD develops.
 Problems with alcohol increase a person’s risk for being in a situation that would trigger PTSD and the development of PTSD increases a person’s risk for developing AUD.
 Alcohol use disorder and mental health disorders are very closely linked and either can lead to the development of the other.

 Trauma, whether or not a mental health issue develops as a result, increases the risk of alcohol use problems.
 Data shows as many as three-quarters of people who survive violent traumatic events develop problems with alcohol.
 Many people turn to to self-medicate.
 About a third who survive traumatic accidents, illness, or disaster report drinking problems.
 This risk is even greater for people who experience trauma that results in ongoing health problems or pain.

 It’s easy to understand why AUD is such a challenge for veterans with PTSD: